Hubertus Prinz von Sachsen-Coburg und Gotha: Biography

 In 1995, Hubertus graduated from a public school in Coburg, then joined the Armoured Reconnaissance Battalion in Ebern.
 By December 1996, Hubertus was promoted to Officer Cadet and a Second Lieutenant by 1997, when he resigned to study law.

 Hubertus studied law at the University of Würzburg from 1997 to 1999.
 During this time, Hubertus's father, Andreas, succeeded to head of the house when Friedrich Josias died on 23 January 1998.
 Hubertus switched universities in 1999 and began his attendance at the London School of Economics, where he studied for only one year.
-In 2000, Hubertus returned to Germany to study at the Ludwig Maximilian University of Munich until 2003.
+In 2000, Hubertus returned to Germany to study at LMU Munich until 2003.

 Following attaining his university law degree, Hubertus worked for the Provincial Court of Appeals of Germany from April 2003 to June 2005, and then for a local law firm in Munich from September 2005 to September 2006.
 Before moving to New York City at the end of 2006, Hubertus had been a member of Shooting Club in Coburg as a licensed hunter.
 Upon moving to New York City, Hubertus began working as the New York lawyer of Deutsche Bank, specialising in wealth management.

 After five years of living in New York, Hubertus moved back to Coburg with his wife.
 They temporarily lived in Munich while their apartment in Coburg was being renovated.
 Since January 2012, Hubertus has sat on the board of directors of their family foundation, the Stiftung der Herzog von Sachsen-Coburg und Gotha'schen Familie.